 Costing just over half of the Xbox Series X, the Series S seems like a bargain.
 Microsoft positioned this console as an affordable entry point for both upgrading and new Xbox owners, but that doesn’t necessarily mean it’s the right choice for everyone.

-If you don’t already have an Xbox One, the Series S looks much better.
+Even if you already have an Xbox One, the Series S looks much better.
 The all-digital approach might put off collectors, but when paired with an Xbox Game Pass subscription you’ll instantly unlock hundreds of the best games from previous generations.
 As time goes on, it will fill up with next-gen titles, too.

 The combination of an Xbox Series S with Xbox Game Pass is the best value you can get in gaming right now.
-That sad, if price isn’t an issue the Xbox Series X (or PlayStation 5) will outmatch it across the board.
+That said, if the price isn’t an issue the Xbox Series X (or PlayStation 5) will outmatch it across the board.

 While the Series X is getting the lion’s share of coverage in the press, most publications have touched on the Series S, too.
 Android Authority‘s own Ryan-Thomas Shaw wrote an Xbox Series S review where he called it “an affordable entry point into next-gen gaming and Xbox Game Pass.”